miguelbiron/BCChqRy/README.md

 ## TODO

-  - More testing in platforms other than Windows
+  - More testing in platforms other than Ubuntu, Windows
   - Improve error handling